HenryLevenNU/equation-game-repo/README.md

 cd /Users/your_name_here/Downloads/equation-game-repo-main
 ```

-•Finally, start the game by typing:
+• Start the game by typing:

 ```python main.py``` to run the game